mrjono1/joi-to-typescript/README.md

 - .allow(null) - will add as an optional type eg `string | null`
 - .unknown(true) - will add a property `[x: string]: unknown;`
 - .example() - jsdoc
-  Any many others
+- .cast() - currently will honor casting to string and number types, map and set to be added later Any many others

 ## Contributing